c1ay/scenarios/kubernetes-based-CICD-practical-bootcamp/lab-5-deploying-and-using-harbor-in-kubernetes/step11.md

 Now let's write the Dockerfile for `go-hello-world`.

-Since our project is a simple WEB developed with Go, we can use `go build` to package the application directly, so our Dockerfile can be as follows:
+Since our project is a simple WEB developed using Go, we can use `go build` to package the application directly, so our Dockerfile can be as follows:

 ```dockerfile
 FROM golang